CCE Country Profile

 I) Country monitoring

-The Republic of Korea participates in international standardized learning assessments such as the Programme for International Student Assessment (PISA), which collects data relevant to global citizenship, including environment and sustainability education.
+The Republic of Korea participates in international standardized learning assessments such as the Programme for International Student Assessment (PISA), which collects data relevant to global citizenship, including environmental and sustainability education.
 According to the PISA 2018 Global Competence Study, students from the Republic of Korea are above the Organization for Economic Cooperation and Development (OECD) average regarding their willingness to take action for collective well-being and sustainable development.

-According to the 3rd National Climate Change Adaptation Plan (2020), climate change monitoring and evaluation in the Republic of Korea will include both citizen-participatory monitoring and national level monitoring.
+According to the 3rd National Climate Change Adaptation Plan (2020), climate change monitoring and evaluation in the Republic of Korea will include both citizen-participatory monitoring and national-level monitoring.
 The Plan outlines the government’s intentions to operate a biodiversity monitoring network that involves the public in climate change monitoring.
 The document also announces the government’s intention to create a monitoring system to which the public may contribute.

-According to the 2020 Nationally Determined Contributions, as of 2020 the Republic of Korea operates a “government-wide scientific and quantitative system for implementation” (p.
+According to the 2020 Nationally Determined Contributions, as of 2020, the Republic of Korea operates a “government-wide scientific and quantitative system for implementation” (p.
 4) to assess the objectives of the Contribution.
 The document indicates that results will be released to the public.

 II) MECCE Project Monitoring